MRCBSU/.github/profile/README.md

 ## Welcome 👋

 The Medical Research Council Biostatistics Unit (MRC BSU) carries out a range of applied statistical research.
-This github organisation exists to collate software and resources for unit members and the wider community.
+This github organisation exists to collate software for unit members and the wider community.

-### Forks
 These open source, CRAN (or bioconductor) compliant R packages have been forked to this repo for **archiving** and **discoverability** reasons.
 Issues and Pull Requests should still be directed to the repo from which the fork emmenates.

 ### MRC BSU elsewhere on github & the public internet